creativetechnologylab/generative-ai-with-python/gpt4all.md

 It is possible to use Deepseek with the `gp4all` library.
 To do this, download the Deepseek GGUF model file provided by GPT4All here: https://huggingface.co/GPT4All-Community/DeepSeek-R1-Distill-Llama-8B-GGUF/resolve/main/DeepSeek-R1-Distill-Llama-8B-Q4_0.gguf

 Be sure to save it to a path that is memorable.
-Now we can send the location of this file to the GPT4All library, and also use Python code to interact with this model.
+Now, using the code below, change the`DEEPSEEK_PATH` to the location of your GGUF file.

 ```python
 from gpt4all import GPT4All